LilyYC/Intro-to-Neural-Network/README.md

   - unsupervised learning: predict with unspecified target
       -  #TODO: Apply this to classify/cluster stocks
   - core idea behind Supervised Learning Program:
-    - training set (contain part of both X and Y, need to concatenate explainatory dataset and target dataset)
+    - training set (contain part of both X and Y, need to concatenate explanatory dataset and target dataset)
     - testing set / validation set
     * consideration in the split of dataset: generalization problem

-2. Neural Networks: Multilayer perceptrons
+##2.
+Neural Networks: Multilayer perceptrons
 Conceptual Review:
 In 1957, the idea of neural networks was first described as a perceptron.
 Each neuron in a neural network can be think of as a building block, and is fundamentally a mathematical function.